Exclusive: AT&T considers cellphone plans subsidized by ads

 AT&T has invested in developing targeted advertising on its own media properties using data from its phone, TV and internet customers, but the company has been “slower in coming up the curve” on expanding its marketplace that allows advertisers to use AT&T data to target other media companies’ audiences, Stankey said.

-In March, AT&T’s Xandr struck a deal to partner with Walt Disney Co and AMC Networks to let advertisers buy TV commercials across the networks
+In March, AT&T's Xandr struck a deal to partner with Walt Disney Co DIS.N and AMC Networks AMCX.O to let advertisers buy TV commercials across the networks.

 AT&T’s advertising marketplace, which incorporates data from outside AT&T, could face privacy challenges as consumers express rising concern about tracking of their media use across platforms and laws such as the California Consumer Privacy Act have been passed.